Our PCs run on Microsoft Windows 10

 - In order to ensure that everyone has a chance to use our PCs, we employ an automated waiting list.
 This list is in effect once all PCs are full.
 You sign up for the waiting list at a dedicated PC located at the end of the circulation desk near the magazines.
 The waiting list assigns patrons to a specific PC once it becomes available.
 Once the waiting list assigns you to a PC, you have 5 minutes to log on to that PC or the PC will be assigned to the next patron in the queue.

-Two printers are available for patron use.
-Printing in black and white costs 10 cents per page and printing in color costs 50 cents per page.
+Printing in black and white or color costs 20 cents per page.
 In order to print materials from a PC, send the file to print after previewing the print job.
 Go to the circulation desk to pay after which staff will release the document and then you collect it from the printer.

 CD-ROM / Flash Drive Access